robbievanleeuwen/section-properties/README.md

 $ python example.py
 ```

-## Property output

-An overview of the printed cross-section property output can be found [here](/output.md).

 ### Structure of an analysis script

 If you would like to create your own analysis script, you need to place it in the same folder as the rest of the scripts and follow this basic structure: